python-cmd2/cmd2/docs/hooks.rst

 Application Lifecycle Attributes
 --------------------------------

-There are numerous attributes (member variables of the ``cmd2.Cmd``) which have a signficiant effect on the applicaiton behavior upon entering or during the main loop.
+There are numerous attributes (member variables of the ``cmd2.Cmd``) which have a significant effect on the application behavior upon entering or during the main loop.
 A partial list of some of the more important ones is presented here:

 - **intro**: *str* - if provided this serves as the intro banner printed once at start of application, after ``preloop`` runs
 - **allow_cli_args**: *bool* - if True (default), then searches for -t or --test at command line to invoke transcript testing mode instead of a normal main loop and also processes any commands provided as arguments on the command line just prior to entering the main loop
 - **echo**: *bool* - if True, then the command line entered is echoed to the screen (most useful when running scripts)
-- **prompt**: *str* - sets the prompt which is displayed, can be dynamically changed based on applicatoin state and/or command results
+- **prompt**: *str* - sets the prompt which is displayed, can be dynamically changed based on application state and/or command results